JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/lab.md

 polynomial(ag, x)
 ```

-**BONUS**: In general generators may have unknown length, this can be useful for example in batch processing of files, where we do not know beforehand how many files are in a given folder.
+In general generators may have unknown length, this can be useful for example in batch processing of files, where we do not know beforehand how many files are in a given folder.
 However the problem here originated from a missing indexing operation `getindex`, which can be easily solved by collecting the generator with `collect` and thus transforming it into and array.
 ```@repl lab01_base
 agc = ag |> collect # pipe syntax, equivalent to collect(ag)
 typeof(agc), eltype(agc)